nla-group/classix-matlab/README.md

 # <span style="color:rgb(213,80,0)">CLASSIX: Fast and explainable clustering in MATLAB</span>

 CLASSIX is a fast and memory-efficient clustering method which provides textual and visual explanations of its clustering results.
-In contrast to clustering methods like DBSCAN, CLASSIX does not use any tree-based data structures to perform nearest-neighbor searches.
-In contrast to the popular k-means algorithm, which is tailored to spherical clusters, CLASSIX can detect clusters of arbitrary shape.

 # Basic usage

-CLASSIX accepts three essential input parameters: <samp>data, radius, minPts</samp> (optional).
+<samp>classix.m</samp> has three main input parameters: <samp>data, radius, minPts</samp> (optional).
 The data points to be clustered are provided as the rows of the matrix <samp>data</samp>.
 The <samp>radius</samp> parameter controls the *coarseness* of the clusters.
-Larger <samp>radius</samp> leads to larger clusters.
-We usually recommend starting with a value like <samp>radius=1</samp>, and then subsequently reducing it until the number of clusters is just a little larger than expected.
+Larger <samp>radius</samp> leads to fewer clusters.
+We usually recommend starting with <samp>radius=1</samp>, and then subsequently reducing it until the number of clusters is just a little larger than expected.
 The <samp>minPts</samp> parameter (default 1) can then be used to get rid of tiny clusters with fewer than <samp>minPts</samp> points.

 Let's demonstrate CLASSIX on an artificial dataset comprised of two Gaussian blobs.
 In the below test we choose <samp>radius=0.2</samp> and <samp>minPts=10</samp>.